JuliaDataScience/JuliaDataScience/contents/julia_101.md

 )
 ```

-Sometimes we want to play safe with these convertions.
+Sometimes, we want to play safe with these convertions.
 That's when `tryparse` function steps in.
 It has the same functionality as `parse` but returns either a value of the requested type, or `nothing`.
 That makes `tryparse` handy when we want to avoid errors.